Real Estate Closing Attorney Serving Manhattan, NY

 Commercial and Multi-Family Real Estate in Manhattan

 Manhattan commercial and multi-family properties command premium prices and require sophisticated transaction structuring, from walk-up apartment buildings in Harlem to mixed-use properties downtown.
-Brooklyn's commercial and multi-family real estate market has grown significantly over the past decade.
-Neighborhoods like Williamsburg, Greenpoint, Gowanus, and Industry City attract investors, developers, and business owners looking to purchase mixed-use buildings, multi-family investment properties, and commercial spaces.
+Manhattan's commercial real estate market is the largest in the country.
+Office buildings, retail spaces, mixed-use properties, and development sites across Midtown, Downtown, and the outer neighborhoods attract investors, developers, and business owners looking to purchase or lease commercial space.

 These transactions involve substantial due diligence: reviewing tenant leases and rent rolls, analyzing building financials, verifying rent stabilization compliance, assessing zoning and use restrictions, and conducting thorough title review.
 At Manhattan price points, the legal work behind a commercial or multi-family acquisition is critical to protecting your investment.
 Manhattan commercial real estate transactions involve sophisticated deal structures including joint ventures, 1031 exchanges, and entity-level purchases.
 Due diligence for Manhattan commercial properties includes environmental assessments, zoning analysis, and detailed review of existing leases and tenant relationships.

-Multi-family properties are a cornerstone of Brooklyn's real estate market.
-Whether you are acquiring a four-unit brownstone in Crown Heights or a larger apartment building in Flatbush, our firm conducts the legal and financial due diligence that protects your investment.
+Multi-family and mixed-use properties are significant components of Manhattan's real estate market.
+Whether you are acquiring a small apartment building in Washington Heights or a mixed-use property in the East Village, our firm conducts the legal and financial due diligence that protects your investment.

 Title Search and Insurance for Manhattan Properties